rknizzle/propermesh-view/docs/file-naming-and-structure-convention.md

 - A good approach for handling subcomponents might be to just start with the sub componenet files in the same directory as the main componenet until the sub componenets start growing and having more functions and files and then you can give the sub component its own directory
-- If a subcomponent has more than 1 file, probably put it in its own direcotry.
-If it only has one file, put it in its own directory or just leave it in the same directory as the main componenet

 Examples: